MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/2309-release-notes.md

 **Non-breaking changes**

 Two new parameters have been added to the cmdlet
  - _InitialMPForLookup:_ It's required (and requires) when providing -PreferredMPEnabled parameter.
-It expects a string input that represents the different lookup MP's separated by the * symbol.
-MP's are filtered based on the Site code of the DP, if the MP's site code is different, an error is thrown.
+It expects a string input that represents the different lookup MPs separated by the * symbol.
+MPs are filtered based on the Site code of the DP, if the MP's site code is different, an error is thrown.
  - _PreferredMPEnabled:_ It's a switch parameter.
 The presence of the parameter indicates that the dynamic MP usage is enabled.
 PXE has to be enabled on the Distribution Point before using this parameter.

 ### Set-CMDistributionPoint